 A column for Open Problems and "Call for Solutions."
 We invite authors to pose interesting conjectures or present novel challenges.

 The journal maintains a dedicated section for submissions authored by current undergraduate students and advanced high school students.
-Original and substantive contributions from eligible student authors are strongly encouraged and will be given particular consideration across all submission categories described above.
+Original and substantive contributions from eligible student authors are strongly encouraged and will be given particular consideration.

 *Submissions to this track are reviewed with consideration on mentorship and constructive feedback.